Getting Pregnant with One Ovary – Is it Possible?

 Every month the ovaries release the egg alternatively.
 If only one ovary is present, an egg is still normally released every month.
 If the ovary is not adjacent to the fallopian tube, as long as it is healthy, the egg can reach the tube.
 Through this tube, the egg reaches the uterus.
 However, this increases the chances of an ectopic pregnancy.

-How to Get Pregnant with One Ovary
+How to Get Pregnant With One Ovary?

 Visiting your doctor is the first step.
 Your doctor may suggest an ultrasound to check whether the single ovary is functioning properly.
 With the help of an ultrasound, your doctor will confirm if the ovary is releasing eggs at the right time or not.
-Other tests will also be done to make sure that you don’t face any other complications which might impair fertility.
+Other tests will also be done to make sure that you don’t face any other complications that might impair fertility.

 Keep a calendar handy while trying to get pregnant.
 Mark in your days of ovulation.
 Women usually ovulate between days 11 and 21 of their menstrual cycle, counting from the first day of their last menstrual cycle.